schwerpunkt/zfsDiffReport.py/README.md

                         volume [volume ...]

-zfsDiffReport.py generates a report text file from the zfs diff of a given volume's two last snapshots containing a given identifier.The script is intended to be used as companion to zfs-auto-snapshot.
+zfsDiffReport.py generates a report text file from the zfs diff of a given volume's two last snapshots containing a given identifier.
+The script is intended to be used as companion to zfs-auto-snapshot.
 I use it to check my weekly snapshots for unintended file deletions.